Mini facelift Results

 A mini facelift involves using fillers and thread sutures, which results in a natural lift in facial skin and features.
 This is the perfect approach for clients who do not wish to go through a surgical facelift and tried dermal filler previously.
 The threads cause the skin to pull back and thus produce the lifting effect.

-Threads not only lift the skin but also fight aging by inducing the body’s “healing response,” which causes the body to send large amounts of collagen to the treated areas.
+Threads lift the skin and fight aging by inducing the body’s “healing response,” which causes the body to send large amounts of collagen to the treated areas.
 This is significant because collagen plays an important role in the aging process.

 What are the benefits of a non-surgical facelift?

-The biggest benefit of a thread lift over a facelift is the significantly shorter recovery time for many patients.
+The biggest benefit of thread lifts over a facelift is the significantly shorter recovery time for many patients.
 Because a patient must be heavily sedated during facelift surgery, they must arrange for someone to drive them home from the hospital.
 Most facelift patients require round-the-clock care from a caregiver for at least three days after surgery.
 Besides, childcare assistance may be required if the patient still has children at home.
-Patients with a facelift usually need to take one to two weeks off work to recover.
+Patients with a facelift usually take one to two weeks off work to recover.

 On the other hand, a thread lift is relatively simple to recover from.
 Thread lifts can be done under local anesthesia rather than general anesthesia, allowing patients to drive home and care for themselves right after their procedure.
-While some patients will experience some soreness, redness, and swelling after a thread lift and may wish to take the rest of the day off, the majority will be able to return to work right away.
+While some patients will experience some soreness, redness, and swelling after a thread lift and may wish to take the rest of the day off, most will be able to return to work immediately.
 Strong pain medication is rarely required after a thread lift, making it easier for patients to resume their normal routine.
 As a result, this procedure is ideal for people who have children at home or demanding jobs.